and-other-tales/switchboard/README.md

 </Response>
 ```

-We use `ngrok` to make our server reachable by Twilio.

 ### Life of a phone call

 Setup

-1. We run ngrok to make our server reachable by Twilio
+1. The application is deployed to a publicly accessible URL (Cloud Run)
-1. We set the Twilio webhook to our ngrok address
+2. We set the Twilio webhook to our Cloud Run service URL
-1. Frontend connects to the backend (`wss://[your_backend]/logs`), ready for a call
+3. Frontend connects to the backend (`wss://[your_backend]/logs`), ready for a call

 Call